openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 ## Thing Configuration

-The "command" thing requires the command to execute on the shell.
+The "command" Thing requires the command to execute on the shell.
 Optionally one can specify:

-- `transform` - A transformation to apply on the execution result,
+- `transform` - A [transformation](https://docs.openhab.org/addons/transformations.html) to apply on the execution result,
 - `interval` - An interval, in seconds, the command will be repeatedly executed,
 - `timeout` - A time-out, in seconds, the execution of the command will time out, and lastly,
 - `autorun` - A boolean parameter to make the command execute immediately every time the state of the input channel has changed.